Louisville officials release 911 calls revealing new details about mass shooting at bank

 Five people were killed, and three remained hospitalized as of Tuesday, including Nickolas Wilt, a 26-year-old rookie police officer who just graduated from the police academy 10 days earlier and was shot in the head.

+One 911 caller tells an operator an officer was down, having fallen right after their arrival.

+"I just wanted to make sure you understood that there was an officer down," the man tells the operator, "There are several officers here now, but the one hasn't moved since he's been shot. ...
+I haven't seen a foot or anything moving."

-The release of the files comes as officials in Louisville prepare to host a vigil at 5 p.m. to grieve the victims and as the gunman's family released a statement outlining his mental health challenges.
+The release of the files came just before officials in Louisville hosted a vigil to grieve the victims and as the gunman's family released a statement outlining his mental health challenges.
 Police on Tuesday also released dramatic police body camera footage showing the response to the shooting.

 The attack was just one of more than 145 shootings reported in the US this year with at least four people shot, excluding the shooter.